sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

 By doing this you have a completely isolated and shareable python environment running jupyter lab, but with your local files available to it.

 !!! note
-    Jupyter has a wide range of pre-built images available [here](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html)
+    Jupyter has a wide range of pre-built images available [here](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html).
+Example syntax with a pre-built jupyter image would look like:

+    ```sh
+    docker run \
+    --rm \
+    -e JUPYTER_ENABLE_LAB=yes \
+    -p 8888:8888 \
+    jupyter/base-notebook
+    ```

+    Using the above will also give you easier control over security, users and permissions.